Amazon driver found dead near truck after possible dog attack - KTVZ

 Officers were called to the scene at around 7 p.m.
 Monday after they were told an Amazon delivery truck had been parked in front of a residential house for several hours.

-Authorities discovered the driver’s remains, a German Shepherd and a Mastif behind the gate of a fence located near the delivery truck.
+Authorities discovered the driver’s remains, a German shepherd and a mastiff behind the gate of a fence located near the delivery truck.
 The owners of the home were not present at the time, according to Ray County Sheriff Scott Childers.
 The county is located about 30 miles northeast of Kansas City, Missouri.

 One of the deputies shot and injured one of the dogs.
 The two dogs ran into the home, according to the sheriff.
 Once Childers arrived on the scene, he walked into the house and the dogs remained aggressive toward him.